converged-computing/fluxnetes/README.md

 ![docs/images/fluxnetes.png](docs/images/fluxnetes.png)

 Fluxnetes enables is a combination of Kubernetes and [Fluence](https://github.com/flux-framework/flux-k8s), both of which use the HPC-grade pod scheduling [Fluxion scheduler](https://github.com/flux-framework/flux-sched) to schedule pod groups to nodes.
+For our queue, we use [river](https://riverqueue.com/docs) backed by a Postgres database.
+The database is deployed alongside fluence and could be customized to use an operator instead.

 **Important** This is an experiment, and is under development.
 I will change this design a million times - it's how I tend to learn and work.
 I'll share updates when there is something to share.
 It deploys but does not work yet!